 - Change in routine: When a toddler experiences a change in their usual routine, their sleep-wake cycle may alter.
 Potty training, weaning, joining a nursery, a new babysitter, or the arrival of a new family member, are some of the instances that can bring changes in their routine, contributing to night waking.

 - Teething: Teething causes swelling and pain in the gums, leaving toddlers irritated and fussy.
 The discomfort could disturb a toddler’s sleep during the day and at night.
-If your toddler is teething, you can ease their pain and uneasiness by massaging their gum with a clean finger.
+If your toddler is teething, you can ease their pain and uneasiness by massaging their gum with a clean finger or giving them a cool teether to chew on.

 - Fear: As babies grow into toddlers, they develop greater awareness of their surroundings.
 Toddlers may develop a fear of the dark, fear of being alone, or fear of strangers.
 These are normal and mostly don’t cause any problems.
 However, in some toddlers, these fears can trigger extreme distress and anxiety, causing night waking (5).